Can you list France's most beautiful cities?

 —by Katja Gaskell of Globetotting

-The stunning city of Lyon, one of the most beautiful places in France, dates back to a time when the Roman Empire controlled large swathes of Europe.
+The stunning city of Lyon, reputed to be one of the most beautiful cities in France, dates back to a time when the Roman Empire controlled large swathes of Europe.
 Today, you can see many remnants of Roman architecture throughout the city.

 Lyon is also one of the most famous cities in France, sitting astride many eras and styles.
 A wonderfully quirky feature are its secret passageways, or traboules, which pierce Croix-Rousse hill all the way down to the river.
 These passages once used by the city's silk workers to carry their bolts of cloth from the workshops above to the warehouses and transport below.